Lady Ottoline Morrell

-Lady Ottoline Violet Anne Morrell (née Cavendish-Bentinck; 16 June 1873 – 21 April 1938) was an English aristocrat and society hostess.
-Her patronage was influential in artistic and intellectual circles, where she befriended writers including Aldous Huxley, Siegfried Sassoon, T. S. Eliot and D. H. Lawrence, and artists including Mark Gertler, Dora Carrington and Gilbert Spencer.
+Lady Ottoline Violet Anne Morrell (16 June 1873 – 21 April 1938) was an English aristocrat and society hostess.
+Her circle of friends included many authors, artists, sculptors and poets.
+She was a member of the Bloomsbury Group and an important contributor to the Contemporary Art Society, and her patronage was enduring and influential.

 Early life

-Born Ottoline Violet Anne Cavendish-Bentinck, she was the daughter of Lieutenant-General Arthur Cavendish-Bentinck (son of Lord and Lady Charles Bentinck) and his second wife, the former Augusta Browne, later created Baroness Bolsover.
+Born Ottoline Violet Anne Cavendish-Bentinck, she was the only daughter of Lieutenant-General Arthur Cavendish-Bentinck (son of Lord and Lady Charles Bentinck) and his second wife, Augusta Browne, Baroness Bolsover.
+She had three half-brothers from her father's first marriage.
 Lady Ottoline's great-great-uncle (through her paternal grandmother, Lady Charles Bentinck) was the 1st Duke of Wellington.
 Through her father, Arthur, she was a first cousin once removed of Queen Elizabeth the Queen Mother, and thus a first cousin twice removed of Queen Elizabeth II, both of whom descended from Arthur's brother Charles Cavendish-Bentinck.

-Ottoline was granted the rank of a daughter of a duke with the courtesy title of "Lady" soon after her half-brother William succeeded to the Dukedom of Portland in 1879, at which time the family moved into Welbeck Abbey in Nottinghamshire.
-The dukedom was a title which belonged to the head of the Cavendish-Bentinck family and which passed to Lady Ottoline's branch upon the death of their cousin, the 5th Duke of Portland, in December 1879.

-In 1899, Ottoline began studying political economy and Roman history as an out-student at Somerville College, Oxford.
+Her father had expectations of succeeding his cousin, the fifth Duke of Portland, which were disappointed in 1877, when he died before the duke.
+This left his family in straitened financial circumstances until 1878, when John Bentinck, 5th Duke of Portland, settled an allowance on Ottoline's half-brother William, who was the heir to his peerages and entailed estates.
+Little more than a year later, in December 1879, William became the sixth Duke of Portland, and his family moved into the family seat at Welbeck Abbey in Nottinghamshire.
+As the sister of a duke, Ottoline was granted the rank of a daughter of a duke, bringing with it the courtesy title of "Lady Ottoline".